-Among our waterside gems is Fairhaven, a subset of Bellingham, founded as its own town in the 1880s by an entrepreneur and convicted felon named Daniel Jefferson Harris.
-Fairhaven embraces “Dirty Dan” with a bronze statue that sits in the middle of the Fairhaven green, where on Saturday nights in the summer, locals and visitors alike gather to watch movies together.
+Among our Waterside gems is Fairhaven, a historic part of Bellingham.
+It was founded as its own town in the 1880s by Daniel Jefferson Harris, an entrepreneur and convicted felon nicknamed “Dirty Dan.”
+Fairhaven immortalizes Dirty Dan with a bronze statue that sits on the edge of the Fairhaven Green, where on summer Saturdays, locals and visitors alike gather to watch movies together after sundown.

 For more information, visit enjoyfairhaven.com.

 San Juan Cruises

 The Fairhaven Village Inn

 Galloways Cocktail Bar

 Good Earth Pottery